Chalet and “Similar yet Different” Bomboniere

 This style of EDAG were bomboniere – not “picolli”.
 We have seen quite a few of these forms and have wrongly assumed they were EDAG “minis” based on their size.
 However, Maestro Pavenello has stated that they were produced as table bomboniere.

 EDAG “picollo” basket on left and EDAG bomboniere basket at right.
 Very similar in size but function and purpose were totally different.
-Again, from the collection of 50 Shades member Sabrina Luna.
+Once more, photos courtesy of Luna Sabrina.

 Rossi bomboniere